farahc123/tech501-week3/provisioning steps.md

    1. On the app VM, navigate into the app folder and run:
 `export DB_HOST=mongodb://<db_private_ip>:27017/posts`

-   2. Start the node app in backround with npm:
+   2. Start the node app with npm
-`npm start app`
+`npm start` OR `sudo npm install pm2 -g` and `pm2 start app.js`

    3. Visit the */posts* page
+   4. if using pm2, run `pm2 stop app.js` after

 - Proof of app front page working with reverse proxy: